DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 metadata:
   name: sequential-job-test
 spec:
+  # Run pod's containers sequentially
-  parallelism: 1 # i.e. sequential
+  parallelism: 1

+  # Only run a single instance of the job.
   completions: 1

+  # Do not restart the job's pod if it fails.
+  backoffLimit: 0

   template:
     metadata:
       name: sequential-job-test